headissue/jmx-wrench/README.md

 # jmx-wrench

-A remote management tool for Managed Beans.
-Developed with the intention to be small and easy to use.
-Use Maven with "mvn package" to build the ".war", deploy it onto an application server and get access to all MBeans in the JVM.
-The basic layout is as followed:
+JMX-Wrench is a remote management tool to efficiently access and configure your Managed Beans.
+It was developed to be small and easy to install and easy to use.

 ![ScreenShot](detailScreen.png)